VaradanLab/InFlo/readme.md

  * Read the initial files
  * Check for the duplicate genes, and eliminate redundancy using maximum absolute deviation, and select only genes that are present in all three data types.
  * Check for sample names and eliminate the samples which are not present in all provided data types.
- * Run the gene wise Wilcoxon test or DeSeq Test(For RNASeqV2 Data) on the Tumor Gene Expression V/s the Normal Gene Expression and generates probability of each gene being up/down regulated in the individual tumor sample as compared to the control samples
+ *Compares gene expression (either microarray or RNASeq), copy-number (SNP 6.0 arrays or whole-exome sequencing), and DNA Methylation profiles of tumors versus controls and generates probability of each gene being up/down regulated in the individual tumor sample as compared to the control samples
- * Run the gene wise Wilcoxon test on the Tumor Somatic Copy Number V/s the Normal Somatic Copy Number and generates a probability of copy-number alteration (amplification or deletion) in the tumor sample as compared to the control samples on a per-gene basis.
- * Run the gene wise Wilcoxon test on the Tumor Methylation Data  V/s the Normal Methylation data and generates a probability of Methylation events (Methylated or Demethylated) in the tumor sample as compared to the control samples on a per-gene basis

  <b>The required condition for above tests is that a Data type should have atleast 3 Normal Samples.</b>